SashaPlatonova/SecuritySystem/README.md

 The config.py file contains the basic settings: token and user id.
 Add your id and bot token there.
 The bot will write to you when it starts.
 There are two modes of operation: _**"Update", "Security"**_
-1. "Update" mode sends you the last recognized face after pressing
+1. "Update" mode sends you the last recognized face after pressing.
 2. The "Security" mode works without your participation until it is disabled.
-When a person is detected, a message is sent to you
+When a person is detected, a message is sent to you.